transdigiware/blockchain/howto/ibp-console-manage.md

  Permissions are cumulative.
 If you select a **Manager** role, the user will also be able to perform all **Writer** and **Reader** actions, you are not required to additionally check those roles.
 Likewise, a user with the `Writer` role will be able to perform all of the actions in the **Reader** role.
 For console access, you need to only select a role under the **Service Access Roles**, you do not need to select anything under the **Platform Access Roles**.
 Check the corresponding role under **Assign platform access role** when it is important that the service instance is visible in the invited user's {{site.data.keyword.cloud_notm}} dashboard.

-After you add new users to the console, the users might not be able to view all the nodes, channels, or chaincode, which other users deploy.
+After you add new users to the console, the users might not be able to view all the nodes, channels, or smart contracts other users have deployed.
 To work with these components, each user needs to import the associated identities into their own console wallet.
 For more information, see [Storing identities in your console wallet](/docs/blockchain?topic=blockchain-ibp-console-identities#ibp-console-identities-wallet).
 {:important}

 If you need to modify a user's role: